Ireland's Own: Contributions

 Ireland's Own accepts unsolicited contributions, both fiction and non-fiction.
 Copy may be submitted electronically.
 Payment is made for items accepted for publication, and contributors are sent a complimentary copy of the issue containing their item.
-In the past, certainly as recently as a couple of years ago, this payment was sent in the form of a cheque.
-Now, contributors whose material is accepted for publication are sent a form requesting their full bank details: account number, sort code, whether VAT registered and a number of other details.
-An inquiry as to whether payment by cheque were still an option for those who, for security reasons, preferred not to pass on this information received the reply that Ireland's Own no longer sends out cheques.

 It has no journalists and it has no staff writers.

 Shane MacGowan read a piece on the actor Patrick Bergin and then got to star in a Christmas edition himself, and stated afterwards: "Forget Hollywood, the best publicity I ever got was on the cover of Ireland's Own".

 Maeve Binchy said it was like a "fairy godmother".
 John B. Keane's first publication was in Ireland's Own at the age of 13.
 Cathy Kelly and Mary Kenny have high regard for Ireland's Own.
 Colm Tóibín even deigned to write a little foreword for the 2022 annual, which features stories and bits and pieces of memory, though his opinion on the quality of Ireland's Own is unclear.

 While at times derided as not terribly hip, and apart from Tóibín's foreword, there was a time when David Norris did a spread for it in 2022.